ibrahimcreator/Major_Project---DigiHealth-Advancing-Healthcare-with-AI-Enabled-Disease-Detection-System-and-Chatbot/README.md

 ## 📫 About Me

-Hi 👋, I'm **Rahim** – a **B.Tech CSE Graduate (AI specialization, IBM Certified)**, passionate about building AI solutions that make a real-world impact.
+Hi 👋, I'm **SYED IBRAHIM A** – a **B.Tech CSE Graduate (AI specialization, IBM Certified)**, passionate about building AI solutions that make a real-world impact.
 I'm actively looking for opportunities in:

 * 🧑‍💻 Software Development
 * 🤖 AI/ML & Data Analytics